example0d1n/DukeOS/README.md

 I prefered this design because it was bright and vibrant, unlike my previous design choice.
 In this second interation of the web-OS, I took on challenges with pride and care because I wanted this to work; I wanted to see my vision come to life.
 As a result, it has.
 In the first iteration, I couldn't figure out how to move the handle or figure out how I wanted to design it.
 By the second iteration I could!

+To close the tabs, click the "X" button.
+The maximize and minimize buttons don't work, but are simply there as decoration.
+In my second version of my web-based OS, I plan to add function to those buttons.

 This repository uses HTML, CSS, and JavaScript for functionality.